nawab312/Kubernetes/Pods/Notes.md

   - Pod is Unschedulable: The Kubernetes scheduler will attempt to find a node with enough resources (CPU, memory, etc.) to accommodate the Pod.
 If no suitable node is found, the Pod remains in the "Pending" state.
   - Retry Mechanism: Kubernetes continuously retries scheduling the Pod, waiting for resources to free up or for new nodes to be added to the cluster.
   - Cluster Autoscaler (if enabled): If Cluster Autoscaler is configured, Kubernetes can automatically provision new nodes to handle the resource demand.
 Once new nodes are available, the Pod is scheduled.

+- In a Kubernetes cluster, you delete a Kibana pod, but it keeps getting recreated with the status Init:0/1.
+How would you permanently delete the Kibana Pod, and what underlying Kubernetes concepts explain this behavior
+  - The pod is likely managed by a higher-level controller (e.g., Deployment, StatefulSet, DaemonSet, or Helm Release).
+  - `kubectl get all | grep kibana`.
+This will reveal whether Kibana is controlled by a Job, Deployment, StatefulSet, or Helm Release.
+  - ```bash
+    kubectl get all | grep kibana
+    pod/post-delete-kibana-kibana-4cbkf   0/2     Init:0/1   0          5m31s
+    job.batch/post-delete-kibana-kibana   Running   0/1           10m        10m
+    ```
+  - Delete the Underlying Controller, Here it is the *Job *
+    - Kubernetes Jobs are designed to run to completion.
+    - Some Helm charts use pre-delete or post-delete hooks to run cleanup jobs.
+    - The presence of `post-delete-kibana-kibana` suggests that it is part of a Helm hook.
+  - Delete the Running Job `kubectl delete job post-delete-kibana-kibana`